 Who We Are

-CCN supports interdisciplinary ventures with the conviction that the skills and knowledge that scholars from different disciplines bring to a partnership enrich and inform the others, creating unique, synergistic research that would not be possible in an isolated disciplinary environment.
+CCN supports interdisciplinary ventures with the conviction that the skills and knowledge that individuals from different disciplines and professions bring to a partnership enrich and inform the others, thereby creating unique, synergistic research that would not be possible in an isolated disciplinary environment.

 What We Do

+Our Mission is to inspire students and professionals to challenge and transform ideas, to provide valuable communal and research spaces, to provide the point of interaction that create opportunities for connections, collaborations and partnerships, and to connect sympathetic scholars, policy makers, activists, artists, teachers and students throughout the world.
 Underlying all CCN operations is one simple question: is there a better way?
-From conferences to publications and from administration to technology, we seek out and implement better approaches to help us achieve CCN’s goals efficiently and to optimally support the efforts of our project partners.
+In everything we do, we seek out and implement better approaches to help us achieve CCN’s goals efficiently and to optimally support the efforts of our project partners.

 Ethics and the Brain